Foscadh

-Foscadh ([ˈfˠasˠkə]; "Shelter"; also written in Gaelic script as Foscaḋ) is a 2021 film, based on characters in the novel The Thing about December by Donal Ryan.
+Foscadh ([ˈfˠasˠkə]; "Shelter"; also written in Gaelic script as Foscaḋ) is a 2021 Irish film, based on characters in the novel The Thing about December by Donal Ryan.
 The film premiered at the 2021 Galway Film Fleadh.
 It was selected as the Irish entry for the Best International Feature Film at the 94th Academy Awards.

 Plot

 John Cunliffe (Dónall Ó hÉalaí) is a 28-year-old recluse, coddled by his parents, living on a farm in Connemara, Ireland.
 When his parents pass away, John discovers that he has inherited land in the way of a proposed lucrative windfarm development.
 Having never had to fend for himself, he has to grow up fast: navigating friendships, romance and matters of trust for the first time. Ó hÉalaí described his character as having been "sheltered all his life by his parents […] when he loses them, his story is him becoming an adult, and all that entails."